The following query is useful to delete duplicate rows. The table in this example has

 The following script shows usage of

-in one query, and returns the results with duplicate column and its count.SELECT YourColumnName,
+GROUP BY, HAVING, ORDER BY in one query, and returns the results with duplicate column and its count.SELECT YourColumnName,

 COUNT(*) TotalCount